chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 **By [Bryan Millis](https://chanzuckerberg.github.io/napari-segmentation-workshop/preface/whomadethis.html#bryan-millis) 🔬**
 ## Learning Objectives

-In this lesson, you'll learn how to install napari with minimal coding, how virtual environments tie into installation, to launching napari for the first time.
+In this lesson, you'll learn how to install napari with *minimal coding*, how virtual environments tie into installation, to launching napari for the first time.

 1. [Installing Python distribution](cellpose-parameters.md)
 2. [Creating a new virtual environment](cellpose-parameters.md)